spacetelescope/crds/documentation/crds_users_guide/source/command_line_tools.rst

 ways.
 To specify a file in your local CRDS file cache,  as defined by CRDS_PATH, use no path on the file::

-  % python -m crds.diff hst.pmap  hst_0001.pmap  # assumes paths in CRDS cache
+  % crds diff hst.pmap  hst_0001.pmap  # assumes paths in CRDS cache

 To specify a particular file which is not located in your cache,  give at least a relative path to the file, ./ will do::

-  % python -m crds.diff /some/path/hst.pmap ./hst_0002.pmap   # uses given paths
+  % crds diff /some/path/hst.pmap ./hst_0002.pmap   # uses given paths

 crds.bestrefs